 - Photos of patients’ skin are taken using the PhotoSAF feature within the Consultant Connect App

 - Photos are then included on the eRS two-week wait referral

 - Telephone and photo advice and guidance

 - Images and notes are stored automatically in an IG-secure and GDPR-compliant cloud and not on the phone

 - Images and a pdf summary are sent to the clinician’s NHS email address and can be downloaded to a computer

-- Save images to patient records or sent to other clinicians via email or local referral systems
+- Save images to patient records or send to other clinicians via email or local referral systems

-- Securely store and forward photos from patients direct to NHS consultants for photo advice and guidance
+- Securely store and forward photos from patients directly to NHS consultants for photo advice and guidance

 - From project launch on 1 June 2018 to 30 September 2019, the outcomes have been positive, and the service continues to evolve with further refinement being made